Bose Einstein condensation on inhomogeneous amenable graphs: Statistical mechanics on amenable graphs

 is well--defined and independent of the particular choice of the mollifier $f_{\eps}$ whenever the last converges monotonically to $\chi_{(0,+\infty)}$.
 We have

 From now on, we suppose that the Hamiltonians $H$, $H_{\La}$ are those based on the adjacency matrix if it is not otherwise specified, and drop some subscripts.

 \begin{Prop} Let $X$ be an essentially periodic graph, with adjacency matrix $A$ and $H= \norm{A}-A$.
 Then $N_H(0)=0$, i.e. the integrated density of states is continuous in zero. \end{Prop} \begin{proof} Let us assume first that $X$ is a periodic amenable graph.
 Then, if $N_H(0)\ne0$, the $0$-eigenspace of $H$ is non-trivial, namely there is an $\ell^2$ Perron-Frobenius eigenvector for $A$, which is necessarily unique.
 However, since $H$ is $G$ invariant, such vector is also periodic.
-This is absurd. \\ Let now $X$ be essentially periodic.
+This is absurd.

+Let now $X$ be essentially periodic.
 If there is no hidden spectrum, then $N_H(\lambda)$ is the same as that of a periodic graph, hence the result follows from the previous case.
 On the other hand, hidden spectrum immediately implies $N_H(0)=0$. \end{proof}

 \begin{Lemma} Let $X$ be an essentially periodic graph with regular exhaustion $\set{\La_{n}}$, $A$ the adjacency matrix of $X$.
 Let $\set{\mu_n}\subset(-\infty,0]$, $\mu_n\to\mu$, and set $H:=(\|A\|-\mu)I-A$, and $H_{n}:= (\|A \|-\mu_n)I - A_{\La_{n}}$.
 Let $\f:[0,\infty)\to\bc$ be a continuous function.
 Then, for any $\xi\in\ell^{2}(X)$, $\f(H_{n})\xi\to \f(H)\xi$. \end{Lemma} \begin{proof} Let $x\in VX$; then, for $n\in\bn$ large enough, $A_{\La_{n}}\d_{x}=A\d_{x}$, so that $A_{\La_{n}}\xi=A\xi$, for $\xi\in\ell^{2}(X)$ and with finite support.
 Let $\xi\in\ell^{2}(X)$ be arbitrary, and, for any $\eps>0$, let $\xi_{\eps}\in\ell^{2}(X)$ and with finite support be such that $\|\xi-\xi_{\eps}\| <\eps$.
 Then, for some $n_{\eps}\in\bn$, we have $A_{\La_{n}}\xi_{\eps}=A\xi_{\eps}$, for any $n>n_{\eps}$.
 Therefore, for $n>n_{\eps}$ we have $\|A_{\La_{n}}\xi - A\xi\| \leq \|A_{\La_{n}}(\xi-\xi_{\eps})\| + \|A_{\La_{n}}\xi_{\eps} - A\xi_{\eps}\| + \|A(\xi-\xi_{\eps})\| \leq 2\|A\| \|\xi-\xi_{\eps}\| <2\|A\|\eps$.
 Hence $H_{n}\xi\to H\xi$.